ckeditor/ckeditor5/docs/framework/guides/architecture/editing-engine.md

 * The view is yet another custom structure.
 * It resembles the DOM.
 While the model's tree structure only slightly resembled the DOM (e.g. by introducing text attributes), the view is much closer to the DOM.
 In other words, it is a **virtual DOM**.
 * There are two "pipelines" – the **editing pipeline** (also called the "editing view") and the **data pipeline** ("the data view").
 Treat them as two separate views of one model.
 The editing pipeline renders and handles the DOM which the user sees and can edit.
 The data pipeline is used when you call `editor.getData()`, `editor.setData()` or paste content into the editor.
+* The views are rendered to the DOM by the {@link module:engine/view/renderer~Renderer} which handles itself all the quirks required to tame the `contentEditable` used in the editing pipeline.

 The fact that there are two views is visible in the API: